ACT Electric Car Rebate 2026: Every EV Incentive in Canberra

 Use the rebate checker to confirm current status and verify eligibility for your specific vehicle before purchase.

-The mechanics are straightforward: you borrow the funds from the ACT government, purchase your EV, and repay the loan over up to 10 years through your electricity bill.
-There is no interest charged — you repay only the principal.
-On a $15,000 loan repaid over 10 years, that is roughly $125 per month added to your electricity account.
-No credit check in the traditional sense, no bank application, and no compound interest eroding your balance.
+The mechanics are otherwise unchanged: you borrow the funds from the ACT government, purchase your EV, and repay over up to 10 years through your electricity bill.
+On a $15,000 loan at 3% over 10 years, repayments are around $145 per month.

-The scheme is administered through ActewAGL, the ACT’s primary electricity retailer.
-You need to be an eligible ACT electricity customer and meet the scheme’s current criteria.
-Check the ACT Sustainable Household Scheme website for up-to-date eligibility requirements, approved vehicle lists, and the current application process.
-The scheme has been popular and application volumes have been high, so processing times can vary.
+The scheme is administered in partnership with a participating lender.
+You need to be an eligible ACT resident and meet the scheme’s current criteria.
+Check the ACT Sustainable Household Scheme website for up-to-date eligibility requirements, the interest rate, approved vehicle lists, and the current application process.

 The Federal FBT Exemption: Stacked on Top

-For an ACT buyer earning $100,000 and financing a $55,000 BEV on a three-year novated lease, the combined FBT exemption and salary packaging saving typically runs to $20,000—$26,000 over the lease term.
-That is on top of the stamp duty exemption, the free registration, and the interest-free loan — all of which are independent of the lease structure.
+For an ACT buyer earning $100,000 and financing a $55,000 BEV on a three-year novated lease, the combined FBT exemption and salary packaging saving typically runs to $20,000–$26,000 over the lease term.
+With the ACT stamp duty exemption and free-registration period now closed, the FBT exemption is by far the dominant EV incentive for Canberra buyers - the concessional emissions-based duty and the 3% Sustainable Household Scheme loan add smaller amounts on top.

-Note that if you use a novated lease, the stamp duty and registration exemptions still apply at the state level.
-The federal FBT exemption operates entirely separately from ACT government programs.
-There is no rule preventing you from claiming all of these incentives simultaneously.
+Note that the federal FBT exemption operates entirely separately from ACT government programs.
+There is no rule preventing you from combining it with the concessional emissions-based duty rate and a Sustainable Household Scheme loan.

 See the full FBT exemption guide for a complete explanation of how the exemption works, what it does to your taxable income, and how to structure a novated lease correctly.
 For a head-to-head comparison of novated lease versus car loan, read the novated lease vs car loan guide.